code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/pluralsight.md

    * Select ‘Allow Editing’ and then ‘Save’ in the dialog to unlock the offer for that section.

 1. Lastly, have your students sign-in and [visit this page](https://studio.code.org/s/pluralsight/lockable/1/puzzle/1) to redeem the offer and sign up for a free Pluralsight One account.

-This offer will be available for redemption through **June 30, 2019**.

 ***
 #### About Pluralsight